Non-thermal neutrino-like hot dark matter in light of the $S_8$ tension: Introduction

-For decay products that thermalize, thermalization leads to loss of all information about the kinematics of the decay process.
+It was shown that the decay products obtain a characteristic momentum distribution \cite{Miller:2019pss,oturner,jj,decayy}, that is associated with decays taking place in a matter-dominated universe evolving to radiation domination.
+The momentum distribution function is essentially fixed by the kinematics.
+Of course, this happens only under certain conditions, these are as follows: the particles arise from 1 $\rightarrow$ 2 decay of the unstable particle (whose quanta dominate the energy density of the universe) and have a mass much smaller than the mass of the decaying particle.
+Furthermore, the particles will be taken to be inert, so that they free stream after production.
+Thermalization of the decay products leads to the loss of all information about the kinematics of the decay process.
 But in a setting with a large number of hidden sectors, one can expect that some of the species produced during the decay do not thermalize due to very weak interactions.
-Our scenario belongs to such category where a moduli or inlfaton field decays to non-thermal sterile particle.
-There might be other particle like Feebly interacting massive particle (FIMP) which can also produce non-thermal or partially thermal neutrino like particle \cite{Boyarsky:2021yoh}.
-The presence of a non-thermal dark radiation can affect CMB \cite{Hou:2011ec} as well as large scale structure in specific ways and can be probed by precision cosmological data.
-The study of the implications of sterile particles with this momentum distribution for precision cosmology was recently initiated\footnote{For earlier in work on inert particles from decays see e.g \cite{oturner, jj, cm}} in Ref.~\cite{decayy}.
-Given that the effect of massive sterile particles on the CMB and matter power spectra is well-known (e.g. \cite{acero,Lesgourgues:2006nd,Lesgourgues:2011re} for reviews), it was anticipated there one might get a strong power suppression in the matter power spectra due to the typical momentum distribution of non-thermal decay product.
+Our scenario belongs to a category where a moduli or inflaton field decays to non-thermal sterile particles.
+There might be other particles such as Feebly interacting massive particle (FIMP) which can also produce non-thermal or partially thermal neutrino-like particles \cite{Boyarsky:2021yoh}.
+The presence of non-thermal dark radiation can affect the CMB \cite{Hou:2011ec} as well as large-scale structures in specific ways and can be probed by precision cosmological data.
+The study of the implications of sterile particles with this momentum distribution for precision cosmology was recently initiated\footnote{For earlier in work on inert particles from decays see e.g \cite{oturner, jj, cm,Miller:2019pss}} in Ref.~\cite{decayy}.
+Given that the effect of massive sterile particles on the CMB and matter power spectra is well-known (e.g. \cite{acero,Lesgourgues:2006nd,Lesgourgues:2011re} for reviews), it was anticipated there one might get a substantial power suppression in the matter power spectrum due to the momentum distribution of the non-thermal decay products.
 This power suppression has implications for the $S_8$-tension.